seinecle/gephi-tutorials/docs/generated-slides/subdir/simple-project-from-a-to-z-en_temp_pdf.md

 - A node which is on many shortest paths is "between" many nodes.
 And when you realize it, it is a very intuitive sense of what it means to "be central".
 These nodes have a high `betweenness centrality`.

 //ST: !
-=== Computing the betweennees centrality of all nodes with Gephi.
+==== 2.
+Computing betweenness centrality with Gephi

-Gephi computes this for you.
+Gephi computes it for you.
 Find "Network diameter" in the statistics panel and click "run":

 image::Computing-betweenness-centrality.png[align="center",title="Computing betweenness centrality"]